tud-airlab/mppi-isaac/README.md

 *NOTE: To use the GPU pipeline (default) you need an NVIDIA graphics card.
 If you do not have one, you can use the CPU pipeline, with fewer samples.*

-This project requires the source code of IsaacGym inside the folder `thirdparties`.
+This project requires the source code of IsaacGym inside the folder `thirdparty`.
 Download it from https://developer.nvidia.com/isaac-gym, extract it, and place it in `mppi-isaac/thirdparty`.
 Then you can proceed with the installation described below.

 ## Virtual environment (advised)